ldsands/UsefulCodeSnippets/other_software/Linux/bash.md

     echo 'export POETRY_PYPI_TOKEN_PYPI="pypi-ThisWillBeRandomCharactersForYourToken"' >> ~/.zshrc
     ```

-- sed is a stream editor that you can use to edit text files quickly and easily from the command line.
+- Sed is a stream editor that you can use to edit text files quickly and easily from the command line.
 Here are a couple of resources to get started [short and sweet](https://www.maketecheasier.com/what-is-sed/) and a much more [comprehensive guide](https://www.grymoire.com/Unix/Sed.html#uh-53).
 There are several examples under the [WSL Setup section](#wsl-setup) of this document.
 This is more capable then the echo command that I often use because sed can for example find a line and replace it.

+- When using bash scripts it is useful to be able to give options to a user.
+Here is some gernalized code to use as a template for that.

+    ```sh
+    # General prompting code
+    PS3="Text Prompt"
+    ResponseOptions=("Yes" "No" "Quit")
+    select SelectedOption in "${ResponseOptions[@]}"; do
+        case $SelectedOption in
+            "Yes")
+                echo "Installing ..."
+                break
+                ;;
+            "No")
+                echo "Did not install ..."
+                break
+                ;;
+            "Quit")
+                echo "User requested exit"
+                exit
+                ;;
+            *) echo "invalid option $REPLY";;
+        esac
+    done
+    ```

 ## Useful Bash/zsh Commands

-- restart your bash or zsh shell
+- Restart your bash or zsh shell
-    - or it seem like you can just type in the other shell and then do the other shell again and it'll restart your shell, so if you start in zsh and want to restart it you can type in `bash` then type in `zsh` and that seems to restart the `zsh` shell
+    - Or it seem like you can just type in the other shell and then do the other shell again and it'll restart your shell, so if you start in zsh and want to restart it you can type in `bash` then type in `zsh` and that seems to restart the `zsh` shell

     ```sh
     exec "$SHELL"